Theta operators and a generic entailment for $GSp_4$: Extension to the flag Shimura variety

-\begin{remark} The local expression on \eqref{local-expression-1} is easier to compute using the map on $\Shbar$.
-This lemma is just a careful check that the construction using the section $s$ is compatible with the map on $\Shbar$. \end{remark}
+The local expression in \eqref{local-expression-1} is easier to compute using the map on $\Shbar$.
+This lemma is just a careful check that the construction using the section $s$ is compatible with the map on $\Shbar$.